asyncapi/generator/docs/authoring.md

 1. Templates may contain [Nunjucks filters or helper functions](https://mozilla.github.io/nunjucks/templating.html#builtin-filters).
 [Read more about filters](#filters).
 1. Templates may contain `partials` (reusable chunks).
 They must be stored in the `.partials` directory under the template directory.
 [Read more about partials](#partials).
+1. Templates may contain multiple files.
+Unless stated otherwise, all files will be rendered.
 1. The default variables you have access to in any the template file are the following:
    - `asyncapi` that is a parsed spec file object.
 Read the [API](https://github.com/asyncapi/parser-js/blob/master/API.md#AsyncAPIDocument) of the Parser to understand to what structure you have access in this parameter.
    - `originalAsyncAPI` that is an original spec file before it is parsed.